L4w1i3t/Alter-Ego-AI/README.md

 Please note that for language models, you will absolutely need the setup for either OpenAI or Ollama to use the program.
 The API keys are not required to run the program itself, but they are needed to run their respective services.
 Ollama is enabled by default regardless.

+**If you have any issues with setup, please contact me or open an issue on the repository.**

 ---